BeatCraft/LDNN-mnist/README.md

 this line includes LesserDNN framework:)
 check if "../ldnn" is correct on your env.

-2.
+2. create batch files for training and test
 python3 ./make_batch

-this will create batch files for training and test

-3.
+3. test
 ./test.sh

 Training
 ./train.sh